-- 2015: The Duluth Teachers Retirement Fund Association was merged into TRA on June 30, 2015.
-This also resulted in a state-provided contribution stream of \$14.377 million until the System becomes fully funded. - 2014: The increase in the post-retirement benefit adjustment (COLA) will be made once the System is 90% funded (on a market value basis) in two consecutive years, rather than just one year.
+2015: The Duluth Teachers Retirement Fund Association was merged into TRA on June 30, 2015.
+This also resulted in an additional state-provided contribution stream of \$14.377 million until the System becomes fully funded.

-Changes in actuarial assumptions:
+Changes in actuarial assumptions and methods: